About Elgafossen (Algafallet)

 In fact, its watercourse on a tributary of the Enningdalsälven called Elja actually defined parts of the Swedish-Norwegian border.

-As you can tell from the pictures on this page, this 46m waterfall definitely held its own in the scenic department.
+As you can tell from the photo above (and the rest of the pictures on this page), this 46m waterfall definitely held its own in the scenic department.

 The height of the falls made it the highest such unregulated waterfall in the general Østfold (Norway) and Bohuslän (Sweden) counties.